Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_azure_openai_streamlit_and_snowflake_for_image_use_cases/getting_started_with_azure_openai_streamlit_and_snowflake_for_image_use_cases.md

 Name the stage 'IMAGE_STAGE', select 'Server Side Encryption' and enable the directory table.
 You can also use a SQL script to create the stage which is generated for you from the UI.

 Let's now download several pictures and upload them to the stage that we just created.
 Right click on each of the below images and save them to your local machine.
-Users are also encourage to use any other images they may have.
+Users are also encouraged to use any other images they may have.

 ![](assets/man1.jpeg)
 ![](assets/man2.jpeg)